Chiasognathus sombrus: Life

-These beetles live in the Valdivian temperate rain forest along the west side of the Andes.
+These beetles live in the Valdivian temperate forests along the west side of the Andes.
 The adult beetles move around a lot up in tall trees, where the males fight for the females with the help of their long jaws.
 The species likes to fly in the sunshine.
 The males' jaws probably prevent them from eating, most likely the females do not feed themselves as adults either.
 The larvae live in the soil where they eat roots.

 Distribution

 The species is known from Chile.